 NASA: As our sponsor, NASA is the primary governing body by which our risks are managed by.
 The risks that are taken directly from NASA’s guidelines are the durability testing of the device and the transportation of cryogenic fluids.

 ASTM: The American Society for Testing and Materials (ASTM) also gives specific standards on how testing with a cryogenic propellant should be carried out.
-It also lists out more common protocols to be taken when using machines, and those standards are used to determine what measures to take when building CryoMATI.
+It also lists more common protocols to be taken when using machines, and those standards are used to determine what measures to take when building CryoMATI.

 “Standard Practice for Sampling Cryogenic Aerospace Fluids” (Designation: F310):

 https://compass.astm.org/document/?contentcode=ASTM%7CF0310-07R20%7Cen-US